 Take my money, save Jet Airways: Vijay Mallya urges banks

+New Delhi, Mar 26: Fugitive businessman Vijay Mallya blamed banks for letting "India's finest airline" close its operations and said his now-defunct Kingfisher Airlines too could have been bailed out by lenders, similar to what happened with cash-strapped Jet Airways on Monday.

-New Delhi, Mar 26: Vijay Mallya, owner of the now defunct Kingfisher Airlines has hit out at the Modi government for not doing anything for him, a day after the government announced that banks will infuse Rs 1,500 crore to save Jet Airways from debt crisis.
+His statement comes a day after the government announced that banks will infuse Rs 1,500 crore to save Jet Airways from debt crisis.

 In a series of tweets, Mallya said he has not been recognised for his investments to save Kingfisher and is being criticised for no reason.
 He also called out the present NDA regime, alleging "double standards".